-Students who earn a Bachelors in Business Administration degree at the undergraduate level at Warner Pacific University PGS are eligible for Advanced Placement.
-Students must apply and be accepted into the MBA program within 1 year of graduating to have an opportunity for advanced placement in this program.
+Students who earn a BS or BA degree at Warner Pacific University with a major in Business Administration, Accounting, Finance, Health Care Administration, or Health Care Management are eligible for Advanced Placement.
+Students must apply and be accepted into the MBA program within 1 year of graduating to qualify for advanced placement in this program.
 Students will be required to maintain an overall 3.00 GPA and submit a proficiency essay as part of their graduate school application, demonstrating their knowledge in the five core areas eligible for advanced placement: Leadership/Diversity; Economics; Managerial Accounting; Marketing; and Global Leadership.
 If the student passes the proficiency essay assessment, advanced placement can be earned for BUS 501A, BUS 603A, BUS 606A, BUS 607A and BUS 610A.
 No partial proficiency credit is available.